About the Equipment Energy Efficiency programme

 MEPS ensure that only efficient products are available for sale.
 Products must be shown to meet a minimum standard for energy efficiency through testing and registered before they can be legally sold in New Zealand.
 Standards are reviewed regularly to keep pace with technological developments, and ensure improvements continue to happen.

-ERL provide information on how much energy an appliance uses in a year, plus a star rating to show how energy efficient it is.
+The Energy Rating Label provides information on how much energy an appliance uses in a year, plus a star rating to show how energy efficient it is.
 The label helps the buyer compare between models and choose the most energy efficient appliance that suits their needs.

-ERL and MEPS are regulated in New Zealand through the Energy Efficiency (Energy Using Products) Regulations 2002.
+The Energy Rating Label and MEPS are regulated in New Zealand through the Energy Efficiency (Energy Using Products) Regulations 2002.

 The table below shows which products must meet minimum energy performance standards (MEPS), and which products which must display energy rating labels (ERL).